Early Deacon and the very first Martyr in Jerusalem.

-Having recently sent that religious terrorist JESUS for crucifixion, the Jewish religious leaders were a bit put-out to find that he was more popular than ever.
-St STEPHEN was therefore summoned to appear before the Jewish Council to explain himself.
+Having recently sent that religious terrorist Jesus for crucifixion, the Jewish religious leaders were a bit put-out to find that he was more popular than ever.
+Stephen was therefore summoned to appear before the Jewish Council to explain himself.
 And preferably recant.

 But our Saint simply couldn’t help himself.
 He reveled in his belief, he preached them the Gospel, and he harangued them about the crucifixion.
 At last he got very excitable and fell into a religious ecstasy.